hessler/lc-component-library-io/docs/docs/components/Global/index.md

 # Global Components

-The `Global` components holds the available global components for the component library.
+The `global` components holds the available global components for the library.